-✊ FREE THE ORCAS ✊
+✊ FREE LOLITA ✊

 Lolita hasn’t had any contact with another orca since 1980, when her tankmate, Hugo, died after repeatedly ramming his head into a wall.

 A recent federal inspection report revealed a slew of animal welfare violations at the facility, including holding incompatible dolphins together who ended up dying from trauma, forcing Lolita to continue performing tricks that had likely injured her jaw, and repeatedly acting against its own veterinarians’ instructions.

 In their natural homes, orcas swim up to 140 miles a day and dive thousands of feet below the surface of their native waters.
 Holding them captive for our amusement is a form of speciesism—a human-supremacist worldview—and it must end.